pucandrzej/Corrected_Support_Vector_Regression_for_intraday/README.md

 `matplotlib==3.7.2`
 `sqlite3==2.6.0`

-while a full list of packages needed for recalculating the simulation can be found in requirements.txt file.
+while a full list of packages needed for recalculating the simulation can be found in the requirements.txt file.

 A full LaTeX installation is required.
 Requirements for text rendering with LaTeX in Matplotlib can be found here: [link](https://matplotlib.org/stable/users/explain/text/usetex.html).

 ## Data availability and provenance
 The raw data is stored in the `Data` directory.
 In this repository it contains the exogenous variables used in the forecasting study: crossborder physical flows, day-ahead quarter-hourly German market electricity prices, SPV and wind generation actual values and forecasts and load actual values and forecasts.
 All of the aforementioned data was sourced from ENTSOe.
-Necessary links and time of accessing the curve are provided in `META.txt` files in each subdirectory.
+Necessary links and time of accessing the data are provided in `META.txt` files in each subdirectory.

 Two non-public directories are not attached in `Data`: `ID_auction_preprocessed/` and `Transactions/`.
 Data stored in these directories is a part of a package DE Trades on the continuous market - Histo (up to Y-1): https://webshop.eex-group.com/data-type/de-trades-continuous-market-histo-y-1.
 The data has been purchased from the EXPEX Spot under University License, under which the Contracting Party is entitled to a limited Internal Usage in unchanged format according to Section 3 of the General Conditions, specifically for educational and academic research purposes and publication of results of analysis and research.
 The Agreement with the EPEX Spot do not allow to transfer the data to third Parties.
 It can be accessed through EPEX Spot sFTP server.
 The yearly cost of this access is equal to 480EUR.